mzivic7/endcord/configuration.md

 - `mpv_path = "mpv"`
     Path to [mpv](https://mpv.io/) executable or command.
 Used for playing youtube videos without ascii art.
 - `yt_in_mpv = False`
-    Wether to open youtube links in mpv or in browser.
+    Whether to open youtube links in mpv or in browser.
 -  `client_properties = "default"`
     Client properties are used by discord in spam detection system.
 They contain various system information like operating system and browser user agent.
 There are 2 options available: `"default"` and `"anonymous"`.
     - `"default"` - Approximately what official desktop client sends.
 Includes: OS version, architecture, Linux window manager, locale.